Brent Rathgeber: House of Commons (2008–2015)

-Rathgeber stood as the Conservative Party of Canada candidate for the federal electoral district of Edmonton—St. Albert in the 2008 election, and was elected with 61.6 per cent of the vote.
+Rathgeber stood as the Conservative Party of Canada candidate for the federal electoral district of Edmonton—St. Albert in the 2008 election and was elected with 61.6 per cent of the vote.
 He was re-elected in the 2011 federal election.

 Regarding supply management, Rathgeber said "One can occasionally be critical of the Government without being disloyal.
 I proudly serve in the Conservative (Government) Caucus but do not leave the viewpoints of my constituents behind every time I board a plane to Ottawa.
 It is natural for me to question Supply Management, since I represent 140,000 consumers but not a single dairy farmer.
 Similarly, all of my adult constituents are taxpayers but only a tiny fraction work for the federal government; as a result, I believe it is appropriate that I question public pensions (including my own) and demand respect for taxpayer dollars generally."

 Rathgeber has voiced his support for motion 312, which says Canada should re-examine when human life begins.

 Rathgeber blogged in 2012 that voters complained to him about the limousine expenses of Tory cabinet ministers when he travelled to Saskatchewan for a funeral.

 On 5 June 2013, Rathgeber announced that he had resigned from the Conservative Caucus due to what he believed to be the "Government's lack of commitment to transparency and open government."

-In November 2014, Brent was awarded the honour of "Member of Parliament who best represents his constituents" by Maclean's magazine.
-This award is voted on by all Members of Parliament and recognizes his ability to represent constituents more effectively when freed from party positions and discipline.
+In November 2014, Rathgeber was awarded the honour of "Member of Parliament who best represents his constituents" by Maclean's magazine.
+This award was voted on by all Members of Parliament and recognized his ability to represent constituents more effectively when freed from party positions and discipline.

 In the 2015 federal election, he ran as an independent in St. Albert—Edmonton, a reconfigured version of his old riding.
 He finished third, with 19.7 percent of the vote, behind Conservative candidate, Michael Cooper.

 Post-parliamentary career

-Rathgeber currently writes a column for iPolitics.
+Rathgeber wrote a column for iPolitics.